MJStone587/FinancialForge/README.md

 With a full stack application I have learned just how import asyncronous javascript is.
 I also realize how much more practice implementing it I need.

-To view the current live version of the site: https://hidden-peak-86387.herokuapp.com/catalog THIS SITE IS A WIP